Gallery of Philologists

 He was early interested in the chronology of universal history, a subject arising out of the Biblical question of how many years it had been since the creation of the world.
 Scaliger took this topic into new areas, making what use he could (and perhaps more than a modern Scaliger might think justified) of ancient Near Eastern traditions.
 His gift for acquiring languages did not desert him in these ventures, though he seems to have stopped short of giving serious consideration to what was then available to him of Chinese chronological traditions.

 His sense of the grand structure showed itself in other ways as well.
 Not content to have pioneered the study of Old Latin, Scaliger sought to compile, or to have compiled, a complete corpus of Latin inscriptions.
 Neither this nor much else that he began was finished by himself, or by anyone else within his lifetime.
 But to him belongs credit for seeing that these jobs needed doing, and for finding hands to help with at least the first stages of doing them.
-By his organizational skills, Scaliger multiplied himself, and the later world of learning, down to the present time, is partly the map of those efforts.
+By his organizational skills, Scaliger multiplied himself.
+The later world of learning, down to the present time, is partly the map of those efforts.

 His own life ended in illness.
 Ejected, like Arthur Waley in a later century, from the lodging in which for years he had found a congenial place to work, he made the best arrangements he could, and died leaving most of his personal possessions to a few valued colleagues, and to his servant.
 His books, with his own detailed annotations in the margins, are still preserved in a special collection at Leiden.